Skip to main content Skip to main content

 At 7% annual returns, approximately how many years does it take for $50,000 to become $200,000 (a 4x increase)?

 Three gaps in flat-return compounding models.
 (1) Real vs. nominal: 8% is nominal.
 After ~2–3% inflation, real equity returns run about 6% (Ibbotson SBBI, 1926–2023).
-At 6% real, Maya's ~$520K nominal shrinks to roughly $320K in purchasing power.
+At 6% real, Maya's ~$890K nominal is roughly $400K in today's purchasing power (recompute the whole path at 6%).
 (2) Volatility — feel the band: S&P 500 annual standard deviation is ~16%; one year in six delivers a loss.
 The smooth compounding line is the median, not a guarantee.
 (3) Sequence-of-returns risk: a large drop near retirement erases far more wealth than the same drop early in the accumulation period.
 Monte Carlo simulations show the 10th-percentile 40-year outcome is roughly 50% below the median.
 Know the spread, not just the center.

 $100/month saved at 8% annual return.
 What's the total at 20 years vs 40 years?